Is marine transportation a good career path?

 What Do Marine Transportation Workers Do?

 Every day you buy goods, many of which are made in other countries.
-You may not really give too much thought about how those products get here, but it is the marine transportation industry that makes it happen.
+You may not really give too much thought to how those products get here, but it is the marine transportation industry that makes it happen.

 Or, you might take a ferry to work or enjoy a fishing boat for an afternoon.
 These are also part of a marine transportation career.